Losing weight becomes nearly impossible when you have reached the classification of obese or morbidly obese.

 After completing the clear liquid diet, you can move on to the next phase, which is to proceed to thick and pureed liquids.

-You’ll have an easier time with this phase if you have a blender or food processor to puree the foods before you drink them down.
+You’ll have an easier time with this phase if you have a blender or food processor to puree the foods before you drink them.

 The approved list of foods for Phase 2 includes protein shakes (pre-made or using protein powder), Greek yogurt, milk (dairy, coconut, almond, etc. – unsweetened), V-8, blended soups, pureed fruits/vegetables, and sugar-free pudding.

-Foods to avoid on Phase 2 of the gastric balloon diet include foods with large chunks, desserts, and carbonated beverages.
+Foods to avoid in Phase 2 of the gastric balloon diet include foods with large chunks, desserts, and carbonated beverages.

 Phase 3: Semi-Solid Foods